cockroachdb/docs/v21.1/explain-analyze.md

 ### `EXPLAIN ANALYZE`

-Use `EXPLAIN ANALYZE` without an option, or equivalently with the `PLAN` option, to execute a query and display the physical query plan with execution statistics.
+Use `EXPLAIN ANALYZE` without an option, or equivalently with the `PLAN` option, to execute a query and display the physical statement plan with execution statistics.

-For example, the following `EXPLAIN ANALYZE` statement executes a simple query against the [MovR database](movr.html) and then displays the physical query plan with execution statistics:
+For example, the following `EXPLAIN ANALYZE` statement executes a simple query against the [MovR database](movr.html) and then displays the physical statement plan with execution statistics:

 {% include copy-clipboard.html %}
 ~~~ sql